9M120 Ataka: Development

 The 9M120 missile was developed by the Kolomna engineering design bureau, located in Kolomna.
 This company already designed previous ATGMs, such as the 9M14 Malyutka and 9M114 Kokon missiles.
 The design work began in the mid 1980s.
 The Ataka ATGM was designed as a successor model to and a further development of the 9K114 Shturm, which was introduced in the late 1970s.
 Compared to its predecessor, the AT-9 is more resistant to electronic countermeasures, and has a greater hit accuracy and longer reach.
 The newly developed warhead allows for increased penetration power and effectiveness against explosive reactive armor.
 The first units were delivered in 1985 to the Soviet armed forces.

 The missile has often been confused in the West with the 9A4172 Vikhr dual-purpose laser beam riding missile used on the Kamov helicopters and Sukhoi attack aircraft.
-These systems are completely unrelated in their design and are in fierce competition.
+These systems are completely unrelated in their design.
 New light multifunctional guided missiles with increased range – up to 25 kilometers – have been developed and received for Russian attack helicopters on the outcomes of the military operation in Syria.